German Shorthaired Pointer Information & Dog Breed Facts

 - Good For First Time Owners: German Shorthaired Pointer dogs are good for novice owners, due to their easy-going personality.

-- Detection Dog or Sniffer Dog: After proper training, they can excel at this kind of work.
+- Scent Detection Ability: After proper training, they can excel at this kind of work.

-- Search and Rescue Dog (SAR): This breed would make an excellent search and rescue dog.
+- Search & Rescue Potential: This breed would make an excellent search and rescue dog.

-- Hypoallergenic: German Shorthaired Pointer dogs don't do well with allergy sufferers by causing allergic reactions.
+- Allergy Friendliness: German Shorthaired Pointer dogs don't do well with allergy sufferers by causing allergic reactions.

-- Apartment Friendly: Not an apartment-friendly dog the German Shorthaired Pointer breed.
+- Apartment Adaptability: Not an apartment-friendly dog the German Shorthaired Pointer breed.

-- Mouthiness: German Shorthaired Pointer dogs have a higher than average tendency to nip, chew, playbite, or herd people.
+- Mouthing Tendency: German Shorthaired Pointer dogs have a higher than average tendency to nip, chew, playbite, or herd people.

 - Impulse to Wander or Roam: German Shorthaired Pointer dogs have high wanderlust potential, which means that this breed has a strong desire for exploring the world.